muratk5n/thirdwave/en/index.md

 ---

 Are the Qataris angry?
-Maybe Messi will leave PNG and joins Al Nassr.
+Maybe Messi will leave PNG and join Al Nassr.
 Last PNG game I heard LM was phoning it in, I dont think he wants to be there anymore